 Please read on (below) for information on the 2017 Festival.

 The 2017 Festival...

 The prelude to the 47th Arts Festival will be the St. George’s Day Celebration on Saturday 22nd April at the Town Hall.
 This year children will be invited to dance with Ragged & Old Morris and Malmesbury Morris sides and the Town Mayor will propose the toast to St. George.
 Coffee and cakes will be served as usual.

 The Festival proper will be opened on Friday 28th April at the preview evening for the Art Exhibition in the Civic Centre.
 The Exhibition will run until Sunday 30th April.
-Also on this Sunday and the Bank Holiday Monday an open garden and sculpture trail will be organised by Under the Edge Arts.
+Also on this Sunday and the Bank Holiday Monday a new Art & Gardens Trail will be organised by Under the Edge Arts.